TechGuard/Custom-Mouse-Cursor/README.md

 # How to install
 - Open the folder containing the cursors you want to install
 - Right click the `_install .inf` file and click `Install`
 - The cursors install automatically (You must agree to the installation) and will open "Mouse Properties" menu.
-You need press the "OK" button.
+You need to press the "OK" button.

 # How to build
-Some of the cursors in this package have a `.svg` file associated with them.
-The `.png` and `.cur` files can be recreated from the SVG files.
-This allows you to update the cursors yourself.
+All cursors are created with `.svg` files.
+A python script converts those to their respective `.cur` or `.ani` file.
 - Edit an SVG file.
 - Run `convert_all.bat` to convert all SVG files.
+- Optionally, you can run the script with an extra argument `--output-png` to keep the png files.

 ### Hotspot
 With the custom attribute `hotspot="x y"` you can set the hotspot of the cursor.
 The XY coordinates are relative to the `viewBox`.